On July 6, 2021, my fasting blood sugar level was 5.6 mmol/L, or 100 mg/dL.

-Prediabetes is typically not associated with any symptoms.
-Other than fatigue, which I put down to irritable bowel syndrome, I did not experience any other symptom that might have suggested prediabetes, e.g. polydipsia, polyphagia, weight loss before July 2021, or urinary frequency.
+Persons with prediabetes usually have no symptoms.
+I experienced fatigue, but I attributed it to irritable bowel syndrome.
+I did not experience any other symptoms suggesting diabetes, such as polydipsia, polyphagia, weight loss before July 2021, or urinary frequency.

-I looked for, but did not find, any skin changes that might have been to due to acanthosis nigricans.
-I didn’t notice presence of any skin tags.
-My vision had not altered in the months preceding my July 2021 clinic appointment.
+I looked for but did not find any skin changes that might have been due to acanthosis nigricans.
+I didn’t notice any skin tags.
+In the months preceding my July 2021 clinic appointment, my vision had not altered.

 Diagnosis of Prediabetes